Gage-BCCA/failed-algorithm-generator/posts/learning-rust-part-1.md

 ## Validating Input
 We want to make sure that the user only puts in one argument.
 We can do this by comparing the length of `args` vector to our desired number of arguments.

 One thing to note is that one argument is always passed when running a program, which is the file path of the program itself.

-This means that, while we want one argument when using our new `touch` command, we will need to check for the `args` vector to have a length of 2: the file path that is always passed in and the file path that user provides.
+ This means that, while we want one argument when using our new `touch` command, we will need to check for the `args` vector to have a length of 2:
+- the file path that is always passed in
+- the file path that user provides.

 We'll accomplish this by using the Ordering library in the standard library.